Gain the knowledge and skills to provide children with a cross-cultural and diverse education that meets the needs of all learners.

 - one professional,

-- one letter form a First Nation educator, Elder or official supporting your aspirations to teach in a cross-cultural First Nations' setting (see YNTEP Application Checklist for further information).
+- one letter from a First Nation educator, Elder or official supporting your aspirations to teach in a cross-cultural and/or First Nations setting (see BEAD Application Checklist for further information).

-- A current resume highlighting the applicant's employment, community service, and volunteer work, as they related to children and youth.
+- A current resume highlighting the applicant's employment, community service, and volunteer work, as they relate to children and youth.

-- Personal Statement of 500 words or less (see YNTEP application checklist for further information).
+- Personal Statement of 500 words or less (see BEAD Application Checklist for further information).

 Manager, Human Resources